-- Generally responsible for the asset liability management ("ALM") strategy, policy, surveying of market developments, including the Bank's Base Rate and funding strategy.

-- Monitors interest rate, liquidity and currency risks and determines treasury strategy accordingly.

-- Focuses on liquidity management and contingency planning, determines the liquidity strategy.

-- Optimises capital allocation in terms of ALM strategy and regulatory requirements.

-- Instigates the development

-of new treasury (funding and

-lending) products and approves

-and monitors the Bank's Funds

-Transfer Pricing (FTP) framework

-and its components, monitors

-implementation and reviews results.

-- Regularly appraises Bank's performance in terms of ALM strategy.
+- ("ALM") strategy, policy, surveying of market developments, including the Bank's Base Rate and funding strategy. - Monitors interest rate, liquidity and currency risks and determines treasury strategy accordingly. - Focuses on liquidity management and contingency planning, determines the liquidity strategy. - Optimises capital allocation in terms of ALM strategy and regulatory requirements. - Instigates the development of new treasury (funding and lending) products and approves and monitors the Bank's Funds Transfer Pricing (FTP) framework and its components, monitors implementation and reviews results. - Regularly appraises Bank performance in terms of ALM strategy.